-He will also pay flat rate Class 2 NICs and Class 4 contributions on his profits where his profits exceed the relevant thresholds.
+He will also pay Class 4 contributions on his profits where his profits exceed the lower profits limit.

 If his turnover exceeds the VAT registration threshold, he must also register for VAT.
 If his turnover is below this level, he can register voluntarily as this will allow him to recover any VAT suffered, although he must also charge VAT on any VATable supplies that he makes.